Silverdraz/Mobile_Phone_Classification/README.md

 iv.	**SVM performed best with the feature engineered “old” phone model variable**, compared to using the original datasets or the spline transformation. **Standardized (standard scalar) has been trialled as SVM uses distance metrics to classify and having a standardized feature set after imputation and before the model should be better.** Surprisingly, the model works poorer under these conditions and was as such, these were not adopted.
 v.
 Grid search hyperparameter search was implemented as it was thought there is slight overfitting from the results.csv file.
 However, the param of C = 1.1 provided the best score, which indicates that lower regularisation instead provided better validation accuracy.
 Hence, perhaps the overfitting is considered insignificant

+## MLOps tools
+Various tools were experiemnted with to demostrate as well as simulate production like machine learning projects in MLOps.
+Though it is not a full-fledge mlops project and more tools could be considered, this is an endeavour at least in part to strive towards that production like experimentation with industry ml projects.

+**Flask Server**
+Start the flask web server from predict.py and call the API endpoint from predict.py.
+Flask was chosen as it is mature and well tested, allowing for calls between the frontend and backend.

+**MLFlow**
+MLFlow is used for experimentation tracking and allows for better logging of the various metrics.
+Models could even be hosted on the model registry with various stages such as staging and production.
+It even allows models to be hosted on AWS S3, allowing for persistence of storing the model.

+**Prefect**
+Prefect is a simple and easy to use orchrestration tool that is intuitive as compared to other tools, though this may be subject to individual preference as well as the team's choice.

+**Evidently and Grafana**
+Evidently and Grafana allows for easy monitoring of the model performance and early detection of model drift.